mki98/ReadIt-extension/README.md

 # ReadIt-extenstion

-**I have always had the problem of not having enough pateins to read a full article or a large blog post althought it has some valuable info that whould help me.
+**I have always had the problem of not having enough patience to read a full article or a large blog post, although it has some valuable information that could help me.
-So I made this extension to read the text of this blogs using simple a simple plugin that is avalible in almost every browser.**
+So I made this extension to read the text of these blogs using a simple plugin that is available in almost every browser.**

 # Demo